wichmannpas/tcpDbusServer/README.md

 **Attention!** *You are currently viewing the unstable development branch.
 Using this source code can cause compatibility issues when used with the tcpDbusClient Android application.*

-This is a dbus tcp server script receiving tcp connections and sending the appropriate dbus signal to give remote media key (i.e. for Android) functionality.
+This is a dbus tcp server script receiving tcp connections and sending the appropriate system signal to give remote media key (i.e. for Android) functionality.

+Features currently supported:

+* play/pause
+* previous/next
+* volume control

 See [tcpDbusClient](http://github.com/wichmannpas/tcpDbusClient) for a basic Android app communicating with this server script.